mockk/mockk/README.md

 ### Annotations

-Use can use annotations to simplify creation of mock objects:
+You can use annotations to simplify creation of mock objects:

 ```kotlin
 class Test {